Search This Blog

 JW Berghofer circa 1912

 The central character in this blog is John William Berghofer, born as Johannes Wilhelm Berghoefer in Munchhausen, Germany, who arrived in Australia as a 12 year-old in 1855.
 After working on properties in the area, he purchased the former Victoria Inn at Little Hartley in 1892, renaming it “Rosenthal”.
 He lived here until shortly before his death in 1927.
 With the formation of many rural Shires (local government areas) he became the first president of the Blaxland Shire Council, now incorporated within the Greater Lithgow City Council area.
-Follow up these references to learn more about the life of WJ Berghofer: The Mt.
-Wilson Bushwalking Group for May 2009 here and John Low’s book “Pictorial Memories Blue Mountains” (1991) here.
+Follow up this reference to learn more about the life of WJ Berghofer: John Low’s book “Pictorial Memories Blue Mountains” (1991) here.

 Rosenthal/Rosedale Little Hartley